 Bolivia country brief

-Bilateral relations between Australia and Bolivia are modest.
-Australia works with Bolivia in a number of multilateral forums, particularly in the World Trade Organization (WTO) through our common membership of the Cairns Group of agricultural exporting countries, which Bolivia joined in 1999.
+Australia works with Bolivia in a number of multilateral forums, particularly in the UN on indigenous issues, in the World Trade Organization (WTO) through our common membership of the Cairns Group of agricultural exporting countries, which Bolivia joined in 1999 and in bodies such as FEALAC (The Forum for East Asia Latin America Cooperation.

 An early link between Australia and Bolivia came about in 1840 when a squatter who had previously been in Bolivia established a sheep station in a locality in northern New South Wales.
 The locality continues to be known as Bolivia.

-Real GDP growth in Bolivia has averaged 3.9 per cent per annum since 2002, supported by expanding natural gas production and strong domestic demand.
-Real GDP grew by 5.2 per cent in 2012, and inflation remained stable at 4.54 per cent.
-General government debt was estimated to be 8.3 per cent of GDP in 2012.
+Real GDP growth in Bolivia has averaged over four per cent per annum since 2002, supported by expanding natural gas production and strong domestic demand.
+GDP growth reached estimated 6.6% in 2013, up from 5.2 per cent in 2012.
+Inflation increased slightly to an estimated 4.8 per cent in 2013.
+General government net debt was estimated to be 8.3 per cent of GDP in 2013.
 Bolivia’s main exports are natural gas, minerals and hydrocarbons.
-Rising resource prices have improved Bolivia’s external position, with an estimated trade surplus of 5.1 per cent of GDP in 2013-2017.
-However, Bolivia’s economy is highly exposed to international price volatility, particularly that of natural gas.
+Despite a slowdown in gas exports since the second half of 2013, GDP growth is expected remain robust in 2014 due to heavy fiscal spending in the lead up to the December 2014 elections and rising private consumption resulting from sharp wage increases.
+Construction has also seen strong growth due to the Government’s public infrastructure spending, including ambitious road, energy, housing and industrial projects.
+Bolivia’s economy remains highly exposed to international price volatility, particularly that of natural gas.

-Foreign direct investment in Bolivia grew by 28 per cent to US$859 million in 2011, significantly higher than the US$390 million yearly average for the decade 2000-2010 though still one of the lowest in the region.
+Foreign direct investment in Bolivia grew by 23 per cent to US$1.06 billion in 2012, significantly higher than the US$390 million yearly average for the decade 2000-2010 though still one of the lowest in the region.
 However, the tendency towards resource nationalisation, which began with President Morales’ first term in 2006, highlights the risk of investing in Bolivia.
 This is combined with the country’s low-skilled workforce, limiting further economic expansion.

 Bolivia also enjoys trade benefits under the General Preferential Tariff System with the United States, Canada, Japan, Norway, Switzerland, and the European Union.